 The amount of education you need depends on your criminal justice career goals.
 To prepare for criminal justice jobs, you can pursue a certificate, an associate’s degree, bachelor’s degree or master’s degree.
 There are also advanced degree options for jobs such as forensic scientist, or for those wishing to teach in criminal justice degree programs.

-The most common types of criminal justice programs are:
+The most common types of criminal justice degree programs are:

 An associate’s degree takes two years to complete and teaches fundamental criminal justice skills while grounding students in the liberal arts and sciences.
-Associate’s degree programs might emphasize technical skills that can help graduates embark on successful careers in local or state law enforcement.
+Associate’s degree programs might emphasize technical skills that can help you embark on a successful career in local or state law enforcement.

-For example, most police departments require new recruits to complete some college training, so an associate’s degree is a good place to start.
-Here are some career examples:
+For example, most police departments require new recruits to complete some college training, so you can kick start your criminal justice career with an associate’s degree.
+You might consider the following entry-level positions:

 If you choose a specific path, such as forensics, your program will include courses relevant to the specialization.
 Here are some career examples:

 Earning a graduate degree in criminal justice takes about two years.
 A master’s degree program will cover advanced topics such as analyzing criminal behavior, research methods, leadership and law.
-If you plan to work in federal law enforcement, having a master’s degree is one factor that could contribute to a pay raise.
+If you plan to work in federal law enforcement, having a master’s degree could increase your opportunities for pay raises.
 Career examples are:

-A certificate provides training in specific jobs in the criminal justice field by educating students to be crime scene technicians or other specialized jobs.
+A certificate provides training in specific jobs in the criminal justice field by educating students to be crime scene technicians or cyber security investigator.
 Students who obtain certificates usually use them as the building blocks for a future criminal justice degree or career step.

 Find a Specialty and Program

-- Crime Scene Technicians (certificate, associate’s): Crime scene technicians work at all levels of law enforcement and in legal or medical examiner’s offices.
-They learn to analyze and preserve crime scenes, and become experts in proper evidence collection and storage.
+- Crime Scene Technicians (certificate, Associate’s, Bachelor’s): Crime scene technicians work at all levels of law enforcement and in legal or medical examiner’s offices.
+They analyze and preserve crime scenes, and become experts in proper evidence collection and storage.
 In addition, programs teach crime scene technicians to become effective communicators, since many need to present their findings in court.

 - Terrorism/Security Management (certificate): This certificate will be useful to individuals currently working in criminal justice careers and those who would like to find criminal justice jobs.
-Employees with training in counterterrorism will find a range of new career opportunities as this field continues to grow.
+Job seekers with training in counter-terrorism are likely to find a range of new career opportunities as this field continues to grow.